EloSanz/guess-the-pokemon/README.md

 # Preview locally
 pnpm preview

-# Deploy the 'dist' folder to any static hosting service
+# Deploy the 'frontend/dist' folder to any static hosting service
-# (Netlify, Vercel, GitHub Pages, etc.)
 ```

+### Deployment Options

+#### Vercel (Recommended)
+1. Connect your GitHub repo to Vercel
+2. Vercel will automatically detect the configuration and deploy

+#### Netlify
+1. Connect your GitHub repo to Netlify
+2. Netlify will use the `netlify.toml` configuration

+#### Other Platforms
-The game is a single-page application that can be hosted on any static file server.
+The game is a single-page application that can be hosted on any static file server (GitHub Pages, Firebase, etc.).

+### Environment Variables
+No environment variables are required for basic functionality.

 ## Contributing